 - An episode of My Family involves Janey being given her boyfriend's jacket and taking a liking to it so much she tries to avoid giving it back even after dumping him.
 Eventually he tricks her into giving it back, though she manages to coax it out of him by dating him again.

-- In "The Little Kicks" episode of Seinfeld, Anna returns to work at the J. Peterman Catalog at one point, wearing George's Yankees jacket, after Elaine warned her to stay away from him on the grounds that he's "a bad seed".
+- In the episode "The Little Kicks" of Seinfeld, Anna returns to work at the J. Peterman Catalog at one point, wearing George's Yankees jacket, after Elaine warned her to stay away from him on the grounds that he's "a bad seed".

 - Blue Mary in Fatal Fury.
-The boyfriend in question is deceased, though how was not elaborated on by much.
+The boyfriend in question is deceased, though how was not elaborated on.

-- In Questionable Content, Hannelore and Sven go on a fake date (because she never has), a the end of which she looks absolutely adorable wearing his hoodie against the cold.
+- In Questionable Content, Hannelore and Sven go on a fake date (because she never has), at the end of which she looks absolutely adorable wearing his hoodie against the cold.

-- In Girl Genius, Zeetha wears Higgs' striped shirt when we see them after they had hitched up.
-The comic.
+- In Girl Genius, Zeetha wears Higgs' striped shirt when we see them after they hooked up.
+Comic.